coozila/dragonflydb/README.md

 ### Easy Deployment

 The package comes with pre-configured Docker containers and a straightforward setup process, enabling developers to get started quickly.
-With Coozila!, you can build a scalable, reliable caching infrastructure in minutes.
+With DragonflyDB Cluster, you can build a scalable, reliable caching infrastructure in minutes.

 ### Who Is It For?